EthanBonsignori/liri-node-app/README.md

         OMDB_KEY=your_key_here
 6. Save `.env.example` as `.env` (remove the `.example`).
 7. Using a terminal, such as [bash](https://git-scm.com/downloads), navigate to the folder that contains `liri.js`.
+8. Run `npm i` to install necessary packages.
-8. Enter a command using the following syntax:
+9. Enter a command using the following syntax:

         node liri <your-command> <argument>
-9. You can view a log of all commands and responses in the `log.txt` file.
+10. You can view a log of all commands and responses in the `log.txt` file.

 ---
 ## Example